Thailand's day care massacre unites families and a country in grief - KESQ

 Most of the deaths were the result of “stabbing wounds,” local police chief Major General Paisan Luesomboon told CNN.
 First responders told CNN of the grim scene that awaited them — most injuries were to the head, they said.

-In the any community, the loss of 36 people in one atrocity would be keenly felt, but the loss of so many young children in a small rural area has shaken the village, of around 6,300 people.
+In the any community, the loss of 36 people in one atrocity would be keenly felt, but the deaths of so many young children in a small rural area has shaken the village of around 6,300 people.

 Distraught families sat side by side outside the center, united in grief, as they waited Friday for details of government support.

-They included the heavily pregnant mother of a four-year-old boy killed in the massacre — they had been excited to welcome a new sibling for their older child, now their joy is drowned in loss.
+They included the heavily pregnant mother of four-year-old Thawatchai Siphu, also known as Dan, who was too distraught to speak.
+Dan’s grandmother, Oy Yodkhao, told CNN the family had been excited to welcome a new baby brother.

+Now their joy is drowned in loss and disbelief that someone could murder innocent children.

+“I couldn’t imagine there would be this kind of people,” said Oy.
+“I could not imagine he was this cruel to children.”

-Also sitting in numb grief were the parents of twin boys who were yet to celebrate their fourth birthday — with two children, their family had been complete.
+Also sitting in numb grief were Pimpa Thana and Chalermsilp Kraosai, the parents of talkative twin boys, Weerapat and Worapon, who were yet to celebrate their fourth birthday — with two children, their family had been complete.

+Pimpa said her mother had phoned her to tell her there’d been a shooting at the day care center.
+“At that time I was not aware that my children were dead, my husband kept the news from me.
+I know it after I returned home.”

 What lessons can be learned